 INVESTIGATIONSThe Investigations division is headed by the Deputy Chief of Operations, Special Services Sergeant, and has two full-time detectives assigned to the unit.
 There are several ways for an investigator to become involved in a case.
 Often, after a uniformed officer has taken the initial complaint and they have completed the preliminary case work and follow-up, the report will be forwarded to the unit for additional investigation.
 Some of the criteria used to determine follow-up for the unit include: suspect information, witness statements, vehicle information, physical evidence, crime patterns and method of operation.
 The cases are reviewed by the Police Administration and forwarded to the unit for supplemental investigation.
 The cases may be closed administratively if no other information can be gathered; these cases can always be reopened once information has been developed.
-Cases may result in an arrest, restitution or be forwarded to the States Attorney and the paperwork is finalized.
+Cases may result in an arrest, restitution or be forwarded to the State's Attorney for review.

 - Investigation of criminal activity

-- Interviewing and Interrogating persons
+- Interviewing and interrogating persons

-- Case Reporting and case management
+- Case reporting and case management

 - Case preparation and presentation in court

 - Development of confidential informants

 - Development, storage and dissemination of intelligence information

 - Background investigation of prospective employees

 Participation in South Suburban and Will County Major Crimes Investigation Task ForceIf you have a tip for investigations feel free to call 815-469-9435 or email investigations at email@example.com.
 To leave an anonymous tip call 815-464-2400.

 PATROLPatrol's main responsibilities include protecting the persons and property of the citizens of Frankfort.
 Other duties and responsibilities include enforcement of criminal and traffic laws and ordinances; the prevention and investigation of crime and delinquency; the apprehension and detention of violators; and the preservation of order and related police services.